Not really mine, but I thought it looked good. Thanks Wikipedia. I’ll post the real X-ray when I get it from my doctor.

 “Hey, how do you think they make sure they’re working on the right — I mean, the correct — side?”

-As I began planning my escape, my surgeon, Dr. Yakoub, entered the cubicle, introduced himself to Jess then signed his name on the left side of my chest with a black Sharpie.
+As I began planning my escape, my surgeon, Dr. Yakoub, entered the cubicle, introduced himself to Jess then signed his name under my left armpit with a black Sharpie.
 Whew.

 Let’s back up a little, though.
 What brought me to this world of scalpels, gurneys and black Sharpies began in January with a persistent variation in my body temperature, including a slight fever.
 There was also a bit of a worry about the weight I’d been losing for about a year and a half.
 Even though I had shed about 30 lbs. over six months, the weight loss was somewhat more explainable and less concerning for a few reasons.
 We had purposely been eating smaller portions to lose weight over much of that time — Jess had lost weight too.
 Also, I had been walking my dogs religiously at 4:30 every day for up to an hour, up and down the calorie-burning hills around my house.
 Not to mention, I’m about to turn 64.
 If my dad’s “spindly shanks” — as my mom called dad’s legs during his autumn years — were any indication, losing weight is just something male Buchanans do when they get old.
 There was also the comfort in knowing that my Anthem/Blue Cross doctor, who was aware of my weight loss, had given me a clean bill of health just two months before, after giving me a complete check-up that included a chest X-ray.
 Oops.